What is a letter before action?

 How Garfield helps

-Garfield generates professional Letters Before Action that meet all legal requirements, sends them via trackable delivery, and tracks responses automatically.
+Garfield generates professional Letters Before Action that meet all legal requirements, sends them by email and post, and tracks responses automatically.
 If the letter is ignored, it seamlessly files a court claim for you (no additional work required).

 Was this article helpful?